-These are the top tips and tricks for travel whether you are a first time flyer or even a bit more advanced.
+Travel Smarter!
+These are my ultimate top travel tips for beginners or first-time flyers.
+Some of these tips and tricks, however, may not even be known by more advanced travelers too!
 I am sharing my best secrets when it comes to travel including how to book the cheapest flight to useful apps that will make your travel experience much easier.
 I have been traveling like a pro for several years now and have a lot of experience traveling solo too.
 Over the years, I have learned these travel hacks that have saved me so much money and allowed me to travel like crazy.
 I also share how I find the best places and things to do as well as how I plan my trips!

 Note: This post may contain affiliate links, meaning I get a commission if you decide to purchase something through the links, at no additional cost to you.
 Read our Affiliate Disclosure here.

-These are my top tips for travel and the hacks I use as a now pro traveler.
+These are my top travel tips for beginners and the hacks I use as a now pro traveler.

 Tips & Tricks for booking CHEAP flights